Shortfin mako shark: Relationship with humans

+A shortfin mako shark caught by sport fishermen off the coast of Massachusetts.

 Fishing for sport

 Mako fishing is a prominent activity around the world.
 As one of the fastest species in the ocean, they offer acrobatic flips, fast runs, and strong fights, which all greatly entertains anglers.
 Traditionally, the sharks are hooked through the use of chum and baitcasters; however, fly fishing for them has become more popular, particularly in San Diego, California, where one of the three known worldwide mako rookeries is located.
 A cottage industry of fishing in this rookery has emerged, specifically catch-and-release, with charter operations out of Mission Bay.
 For many years, many commercial boats hunted them for restaurant catch, but through the efforts of many local fishing companies and national organizations (such as Orvis), this has been curbed.